Pupil Premium

 In summary, our three tiers of pupil premium spend focus on:

-• - Providing evidence-based, focused interventions to those children who need additional support, in particular disadvantaged pupils
+2) Providing evidence-based, focused targeted provision for those children who need additional support, in particular disadvantaged pupils

-From the 2023/24 academic year the pupil premium strategy statement must be completed by all schools.
-This document includes planned usage of the recovery premium.
-The reviewed statement will be uploaded to this page prior to 31st December 2023.
+The reviewed statement will be uploaded to this page prior to 31st December 2025.
 The Leadership Team and Governing Body regularly reviews the impact of how we allocate our Pupil Premium funding to make sure it represents both value for money and has played a direct role in helping pupils to reach their full potential, both academically and socially.

 Please click here to view our strategy for the use of Pupil Premium funding for 2021-2022.